What help there is when an adult dies

 - a Service Pension

-If eligible, we pay this as a lump sum.
+If you’re eligible, we’ll pay this as a lump sum.
 It’s usually equal to the total you and your partner would’ve got as a couple, minus your new single rate.
-This is for up to 14 weeks after your partner’s death.
+You can get it for up to 14 weeks after your partner’s death.

 JobSeeker Payment or Youth Allowance